 Create your own educational path with an "autobiographical" degree built on individual and distinctive academic interests.
 See the interdepartmental programs page for more information.

 Students are permitted to earn academic credit for unpaid internships in the for-profit and non-profit sectors.
 Internships for credit combine academic inquiry with direct work experience.

 Qualified students may propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various facets of entrepreneurship, or analysis of how culture and public policy influence entrepreneurial activity as part of the e5 Program.

 Lessons at Eastman School of Music

 The University of Rochester’s world-renowned Eastman School of Music is not just for music majors.
 Any Rochester student can take private instrumental or vocal lessons at Eastman for academic credit (a basic audition to determine placement is required after you enroll).

 The objective of the McNair Program(s) is to increase the numbers of low-income, first-generation, and underrepresented minority undergraduates who pursue doctoral degrees and go on to careers in research and teaching at the university level.

 The University of Rochester is proud to house a Navy ROTC program on campus and to offer Air Force and Army ROTC programs in partnership with the Rochester Institute of Technology.

 The Senior Scholars Program gives seniors the opportunity to fully devote their time and effort to a single project to culminate their college experience.
 You could spend your entire senior year working on a project that will draw on your college experience, research projects, and your own interests.

 Study abroad places you in an intensified learning environment in another country creating a rich context for experiential learning.
 You'll return well-informed about customs and conditions in other countries, and with a keen understanding of what it means to be American.

 Over the summer months, students, non-University of Rochester students, faculty, staff, and alumni can take advantage of credit or non-credit courses, research, and special programs here at the University.
-See the summer page for more information.
+See the summer site for more information.

 Take 5 Scholars